Avoid raising ungrateful, entitled children with this proven method that prevents a growing sense of entitlement in children.

 - Our kids aren’t capable of being independent

 - Kids aren’t equal members of the household

 - Kids can’t be trusted to take care of certain tasks on their own

-If kids live a life where all their needs are taken care of and they feel incapable of being independent, kids will naturally begin to believe that having mom and dad do everything for them is just normal – the way life is.
+If kids live a life where all their needs are taken care of and they feel incapable of being independent, kids will naturally begin to believe that having parents do everything for them is just normal – the way life is.

-Un-entitling kids from a free ride at home
+Un-entitling children from a free ride at home

 So how can parents break free from the cycle of doing everything for their kids?